BushLife - Forclaz Travel 100 Hiking Backpack Hero

 The Forclaz backpack has a 100% polyurethane coating.
 Decathlon doesn’t mention the purpose of the coating, but generally speaking, this is to protect the main fabric it’s attached to.
 It also helps with waterproofing, weight and softness.

 Further, the backpack is advertised as “not waterproof,” which is fine.
-Most packs are not waterproof.
+Most packs do not have water-resistant coatings.
 I have had all kinds of non-waterproof packs out in light rain or snow, and they have kept my things dry.
 They will, however, eventually soak through with enough exposure to water, and there are a few ways to address that, so let’s look at that below.

 Water Test